toRatnesh/Learning/CPP/01_Variable.rst

 Variable Declaration, Definition and Scope
 ==========================================
 **Variable:** A variable in simple terms is a storage place, which has some memory allocated to it.
-A variable used to store some form of data.
+A variable is used to store some form of data.
 Different types of variables require different amounts of memory, and have some specific set of operations, which can be applied on them.

 Variable Declaration
 --------------------